matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ## Caching ##

-Options related to caching
+Options related to caching.

 ---
 ### `event_cache_size`

 The number of events to cache in memory.
-Not affected by `caches.global_factor`.
+Not affected by `caches.global_factor` and is not part of the `caches` section.
 Defaults to 10K.

 Example configuration:
 ```yaml
 event_cache_size: 15K
 ```
 ---
-### `cache` and associated values
+### `caches` and associated values

 A cache 'factor' is a multiplier that can be applied to each of Synapse's caches in order to increase or decrease the maximum number of entries that can be stored.

-Caching can be configured through the following sub-options:
+`caches` can be configured through the following sub-options:

 * `global_factor`: Controls the global cache factor, which is the default cache factor for all caches if a specific factor for that cache is not otherwise